IbrahimMohammed47/boycott-z/README.md

 - [x] Enhancing the UI that currently warns the user, (adding a popup with ~~cool~~ CSS)
 - [x] Including fields `reason` And `proof`
 - [x] Deploying and Publishing on Chrome webstore
+- [ ] Branding and better designs
-- [ ] Supporting blacklisted brand detection in other famous e-commerce websites
+- [ ] Supporting other famous e-commerce websites
-- [ ] Support other browsers
+- [ ] Supporting other browsers

 ## Installation guide